The Proposed Action and Alternatives

-The No Lake Powell Water Alternative would develop the limited remaining surface and groundwater supplies in Washington and Kane counties, permit and develop reverse osmosis treatment of existing low quality water supplies and eliminate most residential outdoor water use in the Washington County Water Conservancy District service area.
+The No Lake Powell Water Alternative would develop the limited remaining surface and groundwater supplies in Washington County, permit and develop reverse osmosis treatment of existing low quality water supplies and eliminate most residential outdoor water use in the Washington County Water Conservancy District service area.
 It would attempt to meet the same water supply need as the LPP without relying on Lake Powell.
 That alternative will cost more than the Proposed Action.

 No Action Alternative